 Q: Do you sponsor Grace Girls?

-A: Partial sponsorship will be available based on availability.
+A: Partial sponsorship is based on availability.
 If you are in need of a sponsorship, please fill out the Sponsorship Request Form and you will be contacted if funds are available.

 Q: Can I bring my teens?

-A: We invite our young Grace Girls to attend the conference!
+A: We invite our young Grace Girls to attend He Loves Me!
 We have a special teen/tweens component – on Oct.
-6-7– for girls, ages 12 to 18.
+5-7– for girls, ages 12 to 18.